lbcard/rds-command-gen/README.md

 ## Operation Instructions

 - Edit the template xlsx file in the input folder.
-There is a guide
+There is a guide within it (in green area) for formatting and genre codes etc....
 - cd into the directory of the repo
 - run 'node index.js'